3. Assessment of Taught Schemes

 (iv) A form of words making it clear that the student can seek clarification on any aspect of the feedback

 Feedback on written examinations

-20. Students must be clear that they can seek clarification on any aspect of their feedback, and institutes should ensure that that published guidelines are made available to enable this.
+20. Students must be clear that they can seek clarification on any aspect of their feedback, and Faculties should ensure that that published guidelines are made available to enable this.